 Sa’ is a Twi-Akan term that means “protection, to war, cure, to separate what is correct from what is incorrect, to discriminate, proper discrimination, demarcation, delineation, judge, judgment.”
 Sa’ is a Twi-Akan term that means “protection, to war, cure, to separate what is correct from what is incorrect, to discriminate, proper discrimination, demarcation, delineation, judge, judgment.”
 Sa’ is a Twi-Akan term that means “protection, to war, cure, to separate what is correct from what is incorrect, to discriminate, proper discrimination, demarcation, delineation, judge, judgment.”
 Komu’ means “to go within in reference to a hunger or desire to possess that which is needed to sustain, heal, protect, develop, govern, shelter, and clothe ourselves.”

-Sakomu Sisters will cultivate lifelong bonds by engaging in Sisterhood activities, including by not limited events, meetups, sacred rituals, rites of passage, fundraising, entrepreneuresship, and more that will be passed down to the next generation, while simultaneously striving to ensure every Black girl in their circle of influence receives support and guidance to become a holistic and formidable woman.
+Sakomu Sisters will cultivate lifelong bonds by engaging in Sisterhood activities, including by not limited events, meetups, sacred rituals, rites of passage, fundraising, entrepreneuresship, and more that will be passed down to the next generation, while simultaneously striving to ensure every African-American (Eboni) girl in their circle of influence receives support and guidance to become a holistic and formidable woman.

 Sis.
 You are not reading this message by chance.